Toni Tones: Life

 Her full name is Gbemisola Anthonia Adefuye and she went to the University of Lancaster in the UK where she studied marketing and economics.
 When the course was completed, she returned to Nigeria in 2009 to explore her interest in show business.
 Her brother had been a musician with the band Oxygen and Tones initially decided to be a show business photographer.
 Her portfolio caught the attention of D'banj’s reality show, Koko Mansion.

-In 2017, Adefuye Gbemisola continued to do photographic work but was then both behind and in front of the camera.
+In 2017, Adefuye Gbemisola continued photography but was then both behind and in front of the camera.
 She has appeared as an actor in the web TV series "Gidi-culture"; in several films, including It's Her Day in 2016.
 She also starred in the movie King of Boys. as the younger Eniola Salami.
 The movie premiered on October 21, 2020.
-At the 2020 AMVCA, she earned herself a nomination for 'Best Supporting Actress in a Movie or TV Series' for the movie 'King Of Boys'.
+At the 2020 AMVCA, she earned herself a nomination for 'Best Supporting Actress in a Movie or TV Series' for the movie 'King of Boys'.

 In 2020 she was in the cast of Quam's Money which is a sequel to the 2018 film New Money.
 The follow-up story follows what happens when a security guard (Quam) suddenly becomes a multi-millionaire.
 The new cast was led by Falz, Jemima Osunde, Blossom Chukwujekwu, Nse Ikpe-Etim and Tones.